Cézallier Massif: Geology

 The Cézallier forms a series of plateaus and small volcanic mountains, mainly made up of fluid lava flows (basalt) but also a few craters, the most recent of which are only a few thousand years old (Montchal, Montcineyre) and are sometimes occupied by lakes (Pavin, Chauvet, La Godivelle).

-The stratovolcano of the Cézallier massif
+The stratovolcano

-The stratovolcano that formed the Cézallier massif appeared eight million years ago and died out three million years ago.
+The stratovolcano that formed the Cézallier Massif appeared eight million years ago and died out three million years ago.
 Between 25 and 30 km long and 10 km wide, it was oriented north–south, and the Signal du Luguet is one of its main remnants.
 In its central part, the volcano consists of an accumulation of lava flows (basalt) and fragmented materials associated with trachyte and phonolite domes, as well as layers of pumice.
 On the outskirts of the Luguet massif, all that remains of this activity are a few mounds cleared by glacial erosion and then by run-off water (relief inversion process).